NewsFox 13 Investigates

 The Utah AG’s Office filed a lawsuit against the Salt Lake Tribune (Jessica Miller) earlier this year.
 The lawsuit was eventually settled with the Utah AG’s Office releasing five years of calendar invites sent to or from Reyes’ Outlook account from January 2019 to December 2023.

-Appointments deemed “personal” were removed from the calendar.
-According to the Salt Lake Tribune, the Utah AG’s Office refused to say how many appointments were removed.
+Appointments deemed “personal” were not included in the released calendar.
+According to the Salt Lake Tribune, the Utah AG’s Office refused to say how many appointments were not included.

 The Utah AG’s Office also filed a similar lawsuit against KSL-TV (Annie Knox), but the judge ruled in the media's favor.
 In that case, the Utah AG’s Office was reportedly ordered to pay $132,241 in attorney’s fees and court costs.